 We recommend in low-risk workplaces a first aid room is provided when there are more than 200 workers, and in high-risk workplaces when there are more than 100 workers.

-- 50 workers in low-risk workplace (an office)
+- 50 workers in low-risk workplaces (an office)

-- 25 workers in high-risk workplace (a construction site).
+- 25 workers in high-risk workplaces (a construction site).

 A trained first aider will need to hold a nationally recognised statement of attainment from a registered training organisation.